MileHacker Logo

 Hidden Gems

-• Yau Ma Tei Theatre & Red Brick House: Historic structures offering a glimpse into early 20th-century Hong Kong special administrative region architecture.
+• Yau Ma Tei Theatre & Red Brick House: Historic structures providing a look into early 20th-century Hong Kong special administrative region architecture.

 • Sham Shui Po Markets: Specialized markets for fabric, electronics (Apliu Street), and beads provide a local, immersive experience.